b3nj5m1n/gitega/README.md

 ## Update data

+Use update.sh to automatically update all your accounts and send a report to you via email.
+Call the script with the path to your .gitega directory and your email (Will be used to send & receive, requires you to have msmtp set up)
+Put something like this (This one will run at 17:00 every day) in your crontab file (Using crontab -e):
+`0 17 * * * bash /home/YourUserName/Documents/Github/gitega/update.sh "/home/YourUserName/.gitega" "YourEmailAdress"`

 Regularly run update.py to update all traffic data for all repositorys of an account.
 `python update.py --name YourUserName`